Get Confluent | Sign up for Confluent Cloud or download Confluent Platform

 Rate Limiting

 To protect the stability of the API and keep it available to all users, Confluent employs multiple safeguards.
 Users who send many requests in quick succession or perform too many concurrent operations may be throttled or have their requested rejected with an error.
 When a rate limit is breached, an HTTP 429 Too Many Requests error is returned.
+The following headers are sent back to provide assistance in dealing with rate limits.

 Global Rate Limits